railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 pwd
 ```

+This will change you into the `/` top-level (or 'root') directory ('cd' stands for Change Directory):

 ```text
 cd /
 ```
-This will change you into the `/` root directory.

 ```text
 ls